Testedbud/VirusTotal-Hash-Enrichment-Script/README.md

 MD5
 SHA1
 SHA256

-**Usage**

 Run the script:

-python vt_hash_enrichment.py
+2. python vt_hash_enrichment.py

 The script will prompt for a VirusTotal API key: Get one from - https://www.virustotal.com

-Enter your VirusTotal API Key:
+3. Enter your VirusTotal API Key:

-VirusTotal Public API Limits - The script is designed for the VirusTotal Public API.

 **Current limits:**